CantChangeMe/interview-notes/SpringandSpringboot.README.md

 **@Service** - It is also a specialization of @Component.
 The classes with business logic are annotated with this annotations and call methods in the repository layer.

 **@RestController** - This annotation is a specialized version of @Controller which itself is annotated with @Controller and @ResponseBody.
 So it automatically adds @Controller and @ResponseBody annotation automatically.
 So we do not have to add @ResponseBody to our request mapping methods.
-Read more

 **@Configuration** - It indicates that a class declares one or more @Bean methods and may be processed by the Spring container to generate bean definitions and service requests for those beans at runtime.
 It's a replacement to the XML based configuration for configuring spring beans.
 Example: